advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 npm start
 ```

-D) To run the back end, run:
+D) In the second terminal, we will run the back end.
+Run the following commands in the given order:

 ```
 cd server